svoisen/situated.blog/_posts/2020-10-29-space-place-remote-work.md

 title: Space vs. place in remote work
 ---

-Recent forays in researching [adaptive design](https://medium.com/a-chair-in-a-room/architecture-and-interaction-design-via-adaptation-and-hackability-a51204564a1d) reminded me about the existence of Paul Dourish's [Where the Action Is](https://mitpress.mit.edu/books/where-action), so I've been re-reading it.
+Some of my recent reading on [adaptive design](https://medium.com/a-chair-in-a-room/architecture-and-interaction-design-via-adaptation-and-hackability-a51204564a1d) reminded me of the existence of Paul Dourish's [Where the Action Is](https://mitpress.mit.edu/books/where-action), so I've been re-reading it.
 Dourish was an advisor of mine back when I was at [UCI](https://uci.edu/), and his book was required reading for an HCI course I can't remember the name of, but focused mostly on phenomenology and embodiment as grounding theory for software design.
 It's been more than 10 years since I touched the material, and it's been fun to revisit.

 There's a chapter (ch.
 3) where Dourish elucidates the ways various sociological methods have had an impact on the design of collaborative software systems, and in one particular part where draws the important distinction between thinking about "space" versus "place" in design: